Smart (marque): Expansion (1998–2019)

 The model line was subsequently expanded to include the rear-engine, rear-drive Roadster and a four-door, four-seat supermini aptly named Forfour (the original City-Coupé was renamed Fortwo to fit the new naming scheme).

 The expansion did not increase profits at the company; Smart GmbH lost nearly four billion euros from 2003 to 2006.
 Plans were enacted to increase the company's profitability and integrate its operations with Daimler (at the time DaimlerChrysler).

 In 2005, Daimler decided against purchasing a 50% share in the Dutch NedCar plant used to manufacture the ForFour, ending its production.
 A planned SUV called Formore was terminated as the assembly plant in Brazil was being fitted with machines, and production of the Roadster was discontinued.
 In 2006, after dwindling sales and heavy financial losses, Smart GmbH was liquidated and its operations were absorbed by DaimlerChrysler directly.

-Until April 2019, Smart operated under the Mercedes-Benz Cars division of Daimler AG, offering the Fortwo coupé, Fortwo convertible and Forfour hatchback.
+Until April 2019, Smart operated under the Mercedes-Benz Cars division (of Daimler AG), offering the Fortwo coupé, the Fortwo convertible, and the Forfour hatchback.